-Members of the public may ask questions of members of the Executive Leader, Chairman of Overview and Scrutiny Committee or any Portfolio Holder at ordinary meetings of the Council.
+Members of the public may ask questions of the Leader, Chairman of Overview and Scrutiny Committee or any Portfolio Holder at ordinary meetings of the Council.

 9.2 Order of Questions

 Questions will be asked in the order in which notice of them was received, except that the Chairman may group together similar questions.